FAQ – Business Manager Master's Degree

 Recruit motivated profiles, reduce costs thanks to subsidies, build loyalty, enhance employer image.

-Can a foreign student join the Business Manager program on a sandwich course?
+Can a foreign student enroll in the Business Manager apprenticeship program?

 Yes, a foreign student can enroll in a work-study Master's program in France, but the conditions vary depending on the student's nationality:

-- Other nationalities: one year's residence/training in France required + administrative formalities for residence permit and work permit.
-For all applications, please check your individual administrative situation and contact the school for personalized information on the steps to be taken.
+For any application, it is imperative to check your individual administrative status and contact the school for personalized information on the steps to follow.

 Skills & Assessment